davideas/GrabVer/README.md

   - by _running the App_ (assembleDebug | assembleRelease, depending by the build variant).

 **Note:** File `version.properties` is auto-generated, but once it's created, you can modify its content as of your convenience.
-Just remember to add it to your Version Control System.
+Just remember to add it to your Version Control System (from time to time).

 # Contributions
 Everybody is welcome to improve existing solution.

 **Note:** Unit tests work fine if you open the project with IntelliJ Idea, while with Android Studio they don't.
-Alternatively, you can simulate a real build script by running `gradle install` and `gradle --build-file build-test.gradle [grabverRelease]` OR testing with modules `gradle build [grabverRelease]`.
+Alternatively, you can simulate a real build script by running `gradle install` and `gradle -b build-test.gradle [grabverRelease]` OR testing with modules `gradle build [grabverRelease]`.

 # License

-    Copyright 2017 Davidea Solutions Sprl
+    Copyright 2017-2019 Davidea Solutions Sprl

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.